SaGa Frontier is a game I started playing through, recently. Despite some very confusing design

 This one is pretty barebones, all things considered, but if you're looking for a non-linear one that still retains some semblance of structure (unlike Lute's), then this one's for you.
 Just don't expect much from the plot.

-This route's main character is a monster, meaning the gameplay is going to be the most obtuse of the bunch, but as far as quest direction goes, this one's very upfront about what you need to do.
+This route's main character is a monster, meaning the gameplay is going to be the most obtuse and difficult of the bunch, but as far as quest direction goes, this one's very upfront about what you need to do.

 Save early, and save often!
 Press Triangle and R2 to do a Quick Save before you try anything.